 Productivity Solutions Grant (PSG)

-As a pre-approved vendor for the Productivity Solutions Grant (PSG) for two consecutive years, FirstCom Solutions has been helping countless small-medium enterprises (SMEs) implement e-commerce solutions to scale and grow their business.
+As a pre-approved vendor for the Productivity Solutions Grant (PSG) for three consecutive years, FirstCom Solutions has been helping countless small-medium enterprises (SMEs) implement e-commerce solutions to scale and grow their business.

 The PSG supports companies who are looking to adopt IT solutions to enhance their business processes.
 Besides sector-specific solutions, PSG provides up to 80% funding for approved e-commerce solutions, such as FirstCom’s E-commerce Web Software Development Package.

 In our partnerships with SMEs to help them go digital, we’ve come across several frequently asked questions regarding the PSG grant.
 From eligibility to application, documentation and more; you can refer to the questions below to clarify any doubts.